saic-oss/cloudscend-foresight-docs/webapp/src/partials/foresight-api-header.md

 import TabItem from "@theme/TabItem";
 import useBaseUrl from "@docusaurus/useBaseUrl";

-# Sage API Guide
+# CloudScend Foresight API Guide

 ## Introduction

-The Sage API provides access to endpoints you can use to integrate into your own tools.
+The CloudScend Foresight API provides access to endpoints you can use to integrate into your own tools.

-The most important endpoints of the Sage API have been organized below into feature areas.
+The most important endpoints of the CloudScend Foresight API have been organized below into feature areas.

 ## Base URL

-All URLs referenced in the documentation start with a base URL variable which represents the protocol and host name of the applicable Sage API service.
-For example `https://sage-api-backend.example.com`.
+All URLs referenced in the documentation start with a base URL variable which represents the protocol and host name of the applicable CloudScend Foresight API service.
+For example `https://foresight-api-backend.example.com`.

-The default `baseURL` variable should point to the Sage backend API service. `sourceCodeUploaderBaseUrl` should point to the Sage Source Code Uploader API service.
+The default `baseURL` variable should point to the CloudScend Foresight backend API service. `sourceCodeUploaderBaseUrl` should point to the CloudScend Foresight Source Code Uploader API service.

 ## Authentication

 All endpoints require authentication and are secured using [Keycloak](https://www.keycloak.org/).
-Sage uses OAuth2 for authentication and authorization of the API.
+CloudScend Foresight uses OAuth2 for authentication and authorization of the API.
 OAuth2 is a protocol designed to let third-party applications authenticate to perform actions as a user, without getting the user's password.
 There are several libraries available that implement the protocol, and a good list can be found at the [OAuth2](https://oauth.net/2/) home page.
-Through the use of OAuth2, you'll go through the process of obtaining a token and then you'll use that token in every request made to the Sage API to verify your identity.
+Through the use of OAuth2, you'll go through the process of obtaining a token and then you'll use that token in every request made to the CloudScend Foresight API to verify your identity.

-Sage API servers accept Bearer tokens through the HTTP Authorization header in requests.
+CloudScend Foresight API servers accept Bearer tokens through the HTTP Authorization header in requests.
 Bearer tokens allow requests to authenticate using an access key, such as a JSON Web Token (JWT).

-The example below shows how to automate processes by requesting a token from Keycloak, extracting the token, and passing the token to the Sage backend, which would be suitable for a CI/CD pipeline.
+The example below shows how to automate processes by requesting a token from Keycloak, extracting the token, and passing the token to the CloudScend Foresight backend, which would be suitable for a CI/CD pipeline.

 ```bash